prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 The `MakeRequests` method is expected to return a  `List<HttpRequest<BidRequest>` object representing the HTTP calls to be sent to your bidding server and a `List<BidderError> errors` for any issues encountered creating them.
 If there are no HTTP calls or if there are no errors, please use different methods in `Result` class specific to your case.

-{: .alert.alert-info :}
-HTTP calls to your bidding server will automatically prefer GZIP compression.
-You should not specify it yourself using headers.
-You don't have to worry about decompressing the response in `MakeBids` either, as that will be taken care of automatically.

 An Impression may define multiple sizes and/or multiple ad formats.
 If your bidding server limits requests to a single ad placement, size, or format, then your adapter will need to split the Impression into multiple calls and merge the responses.

 <details markdown="1">